pennywisexy/spg-movies-sub/README.md

 Submodule specificGroupAngular was generated with [Angular CLI](https://github.com/angular/angular-cli).

-Submodule api-for-movies is built on the nodejs and is responsible for the operation of our application with the server.
+Submodule api-for-movies is built on the nodejs and is responsible for the operation of our application with the database.

 ## Development server